 Realistic / Highly Detailed

 Andrea Joseph is well known for her mind-boggling sketches in ballpoint pen.
 This is how I discovered her work, I think it went viral on Pinterest a number of years ago.
-I think Andrea has switched gears a bit these days to a looser more expressive style but certainly when I became aware of her it was because of her staggering abilities to render items so realistically in ballpoint pen.
-In the video below she shows her approach to sketching realistic objects using cross hatching.
+I think Andrea has switched gears a bit these days to a looser more expressive style but when I became aware of her it was because of her staggering abilities to render items so realistically in ballpoint pen.
+In the video below she shows her approach to sketching realistic objects using cross-hatching.

 When I think of sketchers in this style I always think of Felix Scheinburger and Inma Serrano.
 Interestingly, they are both university-level lecturers in Art & Design.
 I only just thought about that.
 Both use vibrant, energetic colours with wild loose mark-making.

-Felix Scheinburger is actually I really good example of an artist with an extremely distinctive style who is beholden to one type of media, he uses all sorts of things.
+Felix Scheinburger is actually I really good example of an artist with an extremely distinctive style who is not beholden to one type of media, he uses all sorts of things.
 The elements that make his style distinctive are nothing to do with the way he uses a particular medium.
 I find this very interesting.

 Whenever I look at Inma Serrano’s work, and more specifically her sketchbooks, all I can think is FREEDOM…literally the word bounces around my brain in all caps.
 As part of the Watercolor Rules course by Sketchbook Skool, Inma takes us through some of her sketchbooks.
 Her drawings echo the free expressive lines of a child, as she uses crazy bright yellows and pinks to highlight certain areas.
-Her use of bold raw colours along with her quick lines and disregards for any sort of realism or detail just blows my mind because you still get such a sense of the scene, where she was, what she was experiencing.
+Her use of bold raw colours along with her quick lines and disregard for any sort of realism or detail just blows my mind because you still get such a sense of the scene, where she was, and what she was experiencing.

-It’s such a talent and I just feel this sensation of wanting to keep going back to look at her sketches more, figure them out, absorb and feel them.
+I just feel this sensation of wanting to keep going back to look at her sketches more, figure them out, absorb and feel them.
 Inma really inspires me to just sketch whenever and whatever and not to agonise over the marks I make or whether I’m capturing the details correctly and to use whatever colours I FEEL like the scene needs.

 If you try this out, tag me on Instagram (@urbansketchingworld) so I can see!

-I’m not sure if I am using the name this style correctly but I think you know what I mean, some sketchers (and their sketchbooks) are just so wonderfully bold and simple yet very neat and precise.
+I’m not sure if I am using the name of this style correctly but I think you know what I mean, some sketchers (and their sketchbooks) are just so wonderfully bold and simple yet very neat and precise.
 The urban sketcher that springs to mind is Danny Hawk.